 (2) Area of use--A portion of an address of use that has been set aside for the purpose of preparing, receiving, using, or storing radioactive material.

+(3) Associate radiation safety officer (ARSO)--An individual who:

+(A) meets the requirements in subsections (h) and (m) of this section; and

+(B) is currently identified as an ARSO for the types of use of radioactive material for which the individual has been assigned duties and tasks by the radiation safety officer (RSO) on:

+(i) a specific medical use license issued by the department, the United States Nuclear Regulatory Commission (NRC), or an agreement state; or

+(ii) a medical use permit issued by an NRC master material licensee.

-(3) Authorized medical physicist--An individual who meets the following:
+(4) Authorized medical physicist--An individual who meets the following:

 (A) the requirements in subsections (j) and (m) of this section; or